-The Plan pays up to \$1,500 per person each year for dental care (including up to \$800 for Delta Dental Premier Dentists or non-network care).
+The Plan pays up to \$1,000 per person each year for dental care (network and non-network combined).
 Once the Plan pays this maximum benefit, it won't pay for any more dental care for the rest of that year.